ui/stamps-api-docs/source/inventory_api.rst

 Parameter           Required    Description
 =================== =========== =======================
-store_code          Yes         Store Code string inventories         Yes         An array of product variant objects
+store_code          Yes         Store Code string inventories         Yes         An array of variant objects
 =================== =========== =======================

-Each product variant object in the array has the following parameters
+Each variant object in the array has the following parameters

 =================== =========== =======================
 Parameter           Required    Description